 This acknowledgement of our insufficiency is an important step towards rest.
 We cannot rest if the world depends on us.
 Rest would be irresponsible, if not impossible, if it’s all up to us.

 Faith leads to acknowledgement of our limits and our needs.
-This allows us to rest, knowing that we can rest because the world doesn’t depend on us and that we should rest because we are finite beings.
+This allows us to rest, knowing that we can because the world doesn’t depend on us and that we should because we are finite beings.

 The future of education in your inbox.